vikstrous/tempts/README.md

 }, param)
 ```

-This ensures that the namespace and queue are correct for the workflow.
+This ensures that the queue is correct for the workflow.
 It also ensures that the parameter is the right type and that the schedule is updated to match the one defined in your code.
 It doesn't handle every possible difference yet because temporal doesn't support arbitrary changes to schedules.
 This feature is a bit less polished than the rest of the package, so let me know how to improve it!

 ### Fixture based tests